Colombia: Popayan, Salento + Valle de Cocora

 IMG_9457

-The Uros are a Pre-Incan people living on a cluster of floating Islands in Lake Titicaca located only 5K from Puno.
+The Uros are a pre-Incan people living on a cluster of floating Islands in Lake Titicaca located only 5K from Puno.
 Originally created as a safe heaven to escape the brutal Incas, today the community of islands are maintained to educate the world about their unusual and highly resourceful habitat.

 Made from reeds growing in the lake, the islands are continually decomposing.
 Every three months or so the rotting reeds need to be reinforced or replaced.
 It’s a constant effort to maintain the structure of the islands.
 The base of the islands are comprised of dense layers of mud and organic material, which are then anchored to the bottom of the lake.
 Fascinating!
 Walking on the islands felt like walking on a giant waterbed.